usdoj-crt/beta-ada/_pages/_resources/olmstead-mandate-statement.md

 U.S. Department of Justice<br>
 Civil Rights Division<br>
 950 Pennsylvania Avenue, NW<br>
-Disability Rights Section - NYAV<br>
 Washington, DC 20530<br>

-Individuals may also call the Department&rsquo;s toll-free ADA Information Line&nbsp;for information about filing a complaint and to order forms and other materials that can assist you in providing information about the violation.&nbsp; The number for the ADA Information Line is (800) 514-0301 (voice) or (800) 514-0383(TTY).
+Individuals may also call the Department&rsquo;s toll-free ADA Information Line&nbsp;for information about filing a complaint and to order forms and other materials that can assist you in providing information about the violation.&nbsp; The number for the ADA Information Line is (800) 514-0301 (voice) or (833) 610-1264 (TTY).

 In addition, individuals may file a complaint about violations of <em>Olmstead</em> with the Office for Civil Rights at the U.S. Department of Health and Human Services.
 Instructions on filing a complaint with OCR are available at [http://www.hhs.gov/ocr/civilrights/complaints/index.html](http://www.hhs.gov/ocr/civilrights/complaints/index.html)
 {% enddetails %}